-The Free Theatre has been formed by a group of dedicated high school seniors who have the desire and drive to create a non-profit 501(c)3, student-run, tuition-free company for students who are passionate about creating theater.
+The Free Theatre was formed in 2018 by a group of dedicated high school seniors with the desire and drive to create a non-profit 501(c)3, student-run, tuition-free company for students who are passionate about creating theater.

 In this company, students will be at the helm of the creative process, working onstage, offstage and on the production side (in any area of interest that appeals to them, whether it be direction, music, costumes, PR, choreography, tech, set design, stage management, props, etc.) to help make the shows possible.

 The season will have two shows, with the first being performed in mid-December, and the second in late May

 There will be one rehearsal a week (Sundays 11:00-4:30).
 Students will be expected to practice outside of rehearsal to best maintain and advance the creative process that takes place within rehearsal.

 The students will be managing their own productions, with the guidance and support of an Advisory Board of professional theater/music/dance/art mentors and advisors, as well as business and technical professionals.
 Key artistic positions on our productions will be supported by our Artist-In-Residence program.

 While the Free Theatre is a peer-to-peer educational program created to foster a community of artists, adult mentorship from at least one professional will be maintained for all rehearsals, master classes, workshops, and performances.
 The safety, well-being, and consistent guidance of our students is of the utmost importance at the Free Theatre.